"In every community there is work to be done. In every nation, there are wounds to heal. In every heart there is the

 - Post your one-time or reoccurring volunteer opportunity in our volunteer database seen by all current USF students

-- Connect your agency and/or your volunteer needs with student organizations on campus through our Civic Engagement Board committees (each focused on a specific social issue)
+- Connect your agency and/or your volunteer needs with student organizations on campus through our Service Fellows

-- Send teams of volunteers to you during our large-scale days of service (takes place at the beginning of each semester)
+- Send teams of volunteers to you during our large-scale days of service (takes place one Saturday each semester)

-- Provide free space at our Volunteer Fair to assist you in connecting directly with USF students (once each semester)
+- Provide free table space at our Volunteer Fair to assist you in connecting directly with USF students (once each semester)

 - Provide periodic student-led, topic specific training and networking opportunities

 - Please find the registration links for any of our service events or volunteer fairs embedded in our Important Dates document linked below.

 - For more information or to ask any question, please contact Justin Fitzgerald at firstname.lastname@example.org.